Is A Niall Horan, Ellie Goulding 2017 Collaboration Possible?

 First of all, Niall Horan could be saving all his collaborations to release at once on his new album instead of pre-releasing singles.

-Secondly, Niall Horan and Ellie Goulding were spending time together at the end of 2016, and the fact she posted about it on social media means they are on good terms.
+Secondly, Niall Horan and Ellie Goulding were spending time together at the end of 2016, and the fact that she posted about it on social media means they are on good terms.

 Finally, Ellie Goulding is currently not on tour, and, after her last performance at the Jingle Ball on December 15, 2016, she will not be at another performance until Bravalla Festival 2017 in Sweden at the end of June.